yeehaa123/elab/CHAT/collections.md

  - exhibition / festival
  - models for new types of collaborative exhibitions
  - tools and libraries for data acquisition and manipulation

+## How does this research build on relevant state-of-the-art research

+- Augmenting Masterpieces (Barnbeck, Hoogstad)